Akado2009/k8s-team-crd/DEVELOPER.md

   // HasSynced allows us to satisfy the Controller interface
   // by wiring up the informer's HasSynced method to it func (c *Controller) HasSynced() bool {
-  	return c.informer.HasSynced()
+  	return c.Informer.HasSynced()
   }

-  // runWorker executes the loop to process new items added to the queue func (c *Controller) runWorker() {
+  // runWorker executes the loop to process new items added to the Queue func (c *Controller) runWorker() {
   	log.Info("Controller.runWorker: starting")